fakahil/PyPD/README.md

 - `size`: the size of the detector in pixels

 This class allows the user to compute:
+1. `calc_ps`: platescale in arcsec/pixel with an additional input of `pix_size` in units the same as the focal length
+2. `spatial_resolution`: the spatial resolution (Rayleigh limit)
+3. `pupil_size`: the size of the exit pupil of the system

 ## The `minimization` class: